dylan-foundry/tracing/documentation/source/index.rst

 Samplers are simply functions that return a boolean value indicating whether or not an actual trace should be generated and recorded.

-.. note:: In the future, the sampler will take arguments to let it make contextual decisions about sampling.
+They should be called at the appropriate point within the application being traced.
+Some applications may wish to limit which traces or parts of traces are collected in ways that are not readily representable within this framework.

 .. function:: always-sample